Motors are electric equipment that draw current to run, each motor has a designed value of rated current to draw in normal operation.

 One of the reasons why motors draw overcurrent is contamination by dust, grime, and chemicals.

-High levels of vibration and wear are caused by objects that become stuck within the motor and damage the bearing raceways and balls that can be cause of drawn overcurrent within the motor.
+High levels of vibration and wear are caused by objects that become stuck within the motor and damage the bearing raceways and balls It can be caused by a drawn overcurrent within the motor.

 This issue is a common one in case of a motor not working for a long time, and not well stored.